 Eve Hinderer: Well, first of all, the country is going to need a revolution for any decent change to take place; that's been obvious to me for a long time.
 And how this is done is by making people realize that their own lives are suffocating and that they themselves are oppressed.
 Until you get this across, you are not going to go anywhere in the direction of radical change in this country.
-With women's liberation it's been very beautiful, in this respect because the problem has become obvious within a very short period of time.
-Women go through all the necessary steps; like becoming about the rights women would have after the revolution without actually having a revolutionary vision.
+With women's liberation it's been very beauand very militant about women's rights; they see the women's revolution as such and they say that "Women's rights have to be assured within the revolution."
+Now, basically, I agree with this statement but something bothered me and I finally figured out that I objected to the anti-male attitude that has come to characterize the thinking of many of my sisters.
+This seemed to me to be going off in the wrong direction and then suddenly I realized that they kept talking about the rights women would have after the revolution without actually having a revolutionary vision.
 They couldn't incorporate their problems so as to see a larger liberated society for everyone.
 All they could talk about was women's rights, especially with respect to menial things like doing the laundry and the dishes.
 But it occurred to me, once you get rid of these things, what have you got left?
 They really haven't worked out their revolution.
 They're simply negating something and they really haven't carried it any further than that.
 I want to go beyond the simple "anti" stand; I want to go to something positive.